Pupil Behaviour Policy

 The parents should be invited in when a pupil is placed on a points report.
 Targets for future conduct should be agreed and the pupil encouraged to set his or her own targets on a daily and weekly basis.
 A maximum number of lessons (according to the report) in which behaviour has been unacceptable and which would therefore lead to temporary exclusion should be agreed with the parents.
 When this total is reached, the pupil will be excluded for a fixed period of three days for persistent disruptive behaviour.

-The points report will be monitored by the Year Team Leader.
+The points report will be monitored by the PSO.
 Sanctions will be applied where the report indicates that behaviour has been unacceptable and the parent will be warned in writing if the child is approaching the previously determined maximum.
 If the report indicates that all the disruption is in one subject, the matter will be referred back to the Head of Department.

-In cases of persistent misconduct, none or not all of which arise directly from lessons, the Year Team Leader will monitor the situation and impose sanctions as appropriate.
-The Year Team Leader will advise the Headteacher if he or she feels the pupil is not responding to the sanctions and the situation is not improving.
-The Headteacher will at this time consider a temporary exclusion and the provision of a pastoral support plan.
-The Headteacher will expect the parents to have been invited to school and to have received written communication from the Year Team Leader outlining the problems which have arisen prior to this referral.
-Year Team Leaders will have put in place a pastoral support plan for any pupil who has been excluded on two occasions.
+In cases of persistent misconduct, none or not all of which arise directly from lessons, the PSO will monitor the situation and impose sanctions as appropriate.
+The PSO will advise the Headteacher if he or she feels the pupil is not responding to the sanctions and the situation is not improving.
+The Headteacher will at this time consider a temporary exclusion and the provision of a Pastoral Support Plan.
+The Headteacher will expect the parents to have been invited to school and to have received written communication from the PSO outlining the problems which have arisen prior to this referral.
+LPLs (Learning Progress Leaders) will have put in place a Pastoral Support Plan for any pupil who has been excluded on two occasions.

-If a child who has been excluded on one or more occasions completes two full terms without further temporary exclusions, the first exclusion on his or her record will be discounted when considering future sanctions.
-When a child has three current temporary exclusions on his or her record (or an internal exclusion from lessons and two temporary exclusions) the Headteacher, having regard to paragraph 1.3 of National Assembly Circular 1/2004, must decide whether all available strategies are in danger of being exhausted and the parents be issued with a final written warning about future conduct and a recommendation to consult the Education Welfare Officer about the possibility of a managed move to another school.
+When a child has four current temporary exclusions on his or her record (or an two internal exclusions from lessons and two temporary exclusions) the Headteacher, having regard to paragraph 1.3 of National Assembly Circular 1/2004, must decide whether all available strategies are in danger of being exhausted and the parents be issued with a final written warning about future conduct and a recommendation to consult the Education Welfare Officer about the possibility of a managed move to another school.
 In reaching his decision, the Headteacher may not conclude that all strategies have been tried without success unless:

-- a referral has been made to an outside agency, with the agency or agencies in question being determined by the Year Team Leader according to the needs of the child;
+- a referral has been made to an outside agency, with the agency or agencies in question being determined by the LPL according to the needs of the child;

 - documented attempts have been made to secure parental co-operation to improve conduct at an early stage;

-- the child has received appropriate support from the Year Team Leader through the use of learning support interviews.
+- the child has received appropriate support from the LPL through the use of Learning Support Interviews.

 Both the parent and the child are informed of the reasons for any exclusion.
 The school will always attempt to contact the parent by phone on the day of the exclusion and the pupil is given reasons for it at the time.
 A letter is given to the pupil which confirms the reasons for the exclusion and is instructed to take it home to the parent.
 The parent is informed that the letter has been issued and made aware of its contents during the telephone call.

-Parents will be invited to school after each exclusion and will be interviewed by the Year Team Leader.
-Parents and the pupil concerned may also be asked to attend an interview with members of the Governors’ First Committee after a second exclusion in order that they may fully understand that they are placing their education at Friars in jeopardy.
+Parents will be invited to school after each exclusion and will be interviewed by a member of the pastoral team (PSO / LPL).
+When a pupil is excluded for the first time, at the discretion of the LPL, a Pastoral Support Plan may be completed over the telephone.
+Parents and the pupil concerned may also be asked to attend an interview with members of the Governors’ Pupil Discipline Committee after a second exclusion in order that they may fully understand that they are placing their education at Friars in jeopardy.
 The Chair and one other member of the Committee (not a Teacher Governor) will usually attend.
 Pupils may be interviewed in the absence of their parents.

 - Violent conduct or the threat of violent conduct